TGS Management

-TGS Management (TGS) is an American quantitative hedge fund with offices in Princeton, New Jersey and Irvine, California.
+TGS Management (TGS) is an American quantitative investment management firm founded in 1989 that has offices in Irvine, California and Princeton, New Jersey.
 It is known to maintain a very low profile.

-Background
+History

 In 1989, TGS was founded by Frederick Taylor, David Gelbaum and Andrew Shechtel.
 The name of the firm comes from the starting letters of its three founders' surnames.
 The three of them previously worked at Princeton-Newport Partners (PNP), the world's first quantitative hedge fund that was founded in 1969 by Edward O. Thorp.
 In December 1988, PNP closed due to financial burdens imposed by a Racketeer Influenced and Corrupt Organizations Act investigation.
 The three founders of TGS were not accused of any wrongdoing and after they started TGS, they kept many former PNP employees and investors.